Skip to content

 Watch Sample Video

-For example, simulations can be used to deepen understanding of often misunderstood concepts such as confidence intervals and hypothesis testing, to plan studies by comparing sampling strategies or running power analyses, to guide analyses by determining how well methods perform when their underlying assumptions are violated, and to assess robustness of results to threats ranging from unobserved confounding to choices about how data are coded and modeled.
+For example, simulations can be used to deepen understanding of often misunderstood concepts such as confidence intervals and hypothesis testing, to plan studies by comparing sampling strategies or running power analyses, and to guide analyses by determining how well methods perform when their underlying assumptions are violated.
+They can also be used to assess the robustness of results to threats ranging from unobserved confounding to choices about how data are coded and modeled.

 Figure 2.
 True (red) and estimated (blue) distribution of exposure effect point estimates under non-differential exposure measurement error, and non-differential exposure + confounder measurement error leading to away from the null bias.